|Dates||May or June|

 Exploratory Ski Mountaineering in Bolivia.

-This expedition is now full.
-We will probably schedule it again for May or June 2019.
+The 2018 expedition is now full.
+We will probably schedule this itinerary again for May 2020.

 PRICES & COSTS